-This course covers the theory of aircraft control surfaces, including system rigging, maintenance, inspection, and troubleshooting.
-This course also covers the basic theory of rotary wing maintenance and operations.
+Prerequisites: AFP1001LEC, AFP1001LAB, ARF2001LEC/LAB, ARF2002LEC/LAB, ARF2003LEC/LAB, and operations.
 Also covered are the inspection techniques as they to the aircraft structure and its related systems.
 Upon successful completion of this course, students should know the theory of how to rig a general aviation aircraft, know the basic concepts of rotary wing aircraft and airframe conformity inspections.
 This course also includes a review and testing period to aid the student in FAA Airframe Certification.